OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 All significant, if not privileged, actions must be done after a user is properly authenticated; the application will remember the user inside a session.
 When improperly managed, sessions are subject to a variety of attacks where the session of a legitimate user may be abused, allowing the attacker to impersonate the user.
 As a consequence, data may be lost, confidentiality compromised or illegitimate actions performed.

 Sessions must have a beginning and an end.
-It must be impossible for an attacker to forge a session token: instead, it must be ensured that a session can only be started by the system on the server side.
+It must be impossible for an attacker to forge a session ID: instead, it must be ensured that a session can only be started by the system on the server side.
 Also, the duration of a session should be as short as possible, and the session must be properly terminated after a given amount of time or after the user has explicitly logged out.
-It must be impossible to reuse session tokens.
+It must be impossible to reuse session ID.

 As such, the scope of this test is to validate that sessions are securely managed and cannot be compromised by an attacker.